 The Teesta river is flanked by trees and moss alpine Vegetation which makes it perfect for white water rafting.
 The river has become a hotspot for white rafting!

-You will have a guide with you at all times who will guide you through the entire activity.
+You will always have a guide with you who will guide you through the entire activity.
 Usually, white water rafting in Teesta offers two options to sports enthusiasts, you can opt for the 4km rafting or the longer 7km rafting.
 If you are a beginner it is recommended that you opt for the short rafting course and not the longer one.

 You must carry a valid identity proof and an extra pair of clothes to change into after you are done.